 Move from theory to application in a case-study format.
 You’ll use knowledge gained from your coursework in perspectives of leadership theory, organizational behavior theory, and decision-making theory to find actionable solutions to real-world problems.

-In addition the core curriculum, you’ll have the opportunity to focus your studies on a specific field.
-Your selected specialization will make up more than half of your degree, making the program truly customizable to your goals.
+These courses give you the opportunity to focus your studies on a specific field.
 Here are a few examples of existing specializations, though you may choose something completely different:

-This is where you’ll integrate course learning, personal approaches to leadership in the workplace, and obtain practical experience in organizational settings that are of particular interest to you.
+LDRS 671G: This is where you’ll integrate course learning, personal approaches to leadership in the workplace, and obtain practical experience in organizational settings that are particularly interesting to you.

-This is the academic and reflective portion of your internship.
-Working with an assigned faculty mentor and other students, you’ll evaluate the strengths, weaknesses, and growth you experienced during your internship.
+LDRS 672G: For this academic and reflective portion of your internship, you’ll work with an assigned faculty mentor and other students to evaluate the strengths, weaknesses, and growth you experienced during your internship.

 Admission